eli-wood-dev/Jellyfin-Install-Docs/README.md

 - Choose your Language and Country
 - Ensure `Allow remote connections to this server` is checked
 - Select `Finish`
-- Log into the account you created earlie
+- Log into the account you created earlier

 You are now in the Jellyfin dashboard